JanHerca/urantiapedia/output/wikijs/article/William_S_Sadler_Jr/Appendices_to_Study_of_the_Master_Universe/Appendix_8.md

 Let us now trace out the assignments, the functions, and the presently known destinies of these two groups of creature-trinitized sons — post-supreme sons and post-ultimate sons.

 - (c) _Post-supreme sons._ These creature-trinitized sons are the offspring of a homogenous pair — two perfect beings or two perfected beings.
 (251.2-3) 22:7.12-13 They are assigned for service in the grand universe as follows:
-  > [UB 22:11.2-3](/en/The_Urantia_Book/22#p11_2) _On the inner Havona circuit_ where ". . . they are being prepared for some future work . . ." and where the sons of the Paradise Citizens and the sons of the finaliters learn confraternity — the brotherhood of mutual under?standing.
+  > [UB 22:11.2-3](/en/The_Urantia_Book/22#p11_2) _On the inner Havona circuit_ where ". . . they are being prepared for some future work . . ." and where the sons of the Paradise Citizens and the sons of the finaliters learn confraternity — the brotherhood of mutual understanding.
   >
   > [UB 17:1.7-8](/en/The_Urantia_Book/17#p1_7) _On the Paradise worlds of the Spirit_, where they serve the Seven Supreme Executives in the co-ordination of superuniverse affairs.
   >